wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.25 =
+* Fixed: Some minor javascript fixes for variation loading

 = 3.9.24 =
-* Fixed: Reverted the changes from 3.9.23.
+* Fixed: Reverted the changes from 3.9.23

 = 3.9.23 =
 * Updated: Tax calculator updated